We are excited to launch the PingAura MCP Server. This fast bridge connects your AI tools to your visibility data, audits, and content.

 Step 2 - Add PingAura to your AI client

-Below are quick-start snippets for the most common clients.
-For detailed instructions covering additional clients like Claude Desktop, Amazon Q Developer, and ChatGPT, see the full setup guide in our documentation.
+Here are quick-start snippets for common clients.
+For more clients like Codex, Claude Desktop, Amazon Q, and ChatGPT, see the full setup guide.

 For Claude (CLI / Code)